nikodemus/foolang/docs/design/011-metaobject-protocol.md

   is controlled through `Mirror` and `Reflection` interfaces, putting the authority under system object's control and allowing compiler visibility into reflection.
-- Main metaobjects are:
+- Metaobjects are:
-  - Layouts, granting access to data.
+  - Layouts and Slots
-  - Method dictionaries, granting access to behavior.
+  - Method dictionaries, Requirements, and Methods
+  - Inheritance

+Probably reifying inheritance into an explicit metaobject is the most novel thing here.

+**Note**: Most mirror-based metaobject and reflection systems use mirrors as metaobjects.
+In case of Foolang they're not: they're the gateway through which actual metaobjects are accessed.

 ---